istio/istio.io/content/docs/tasks/policy-enforcement/control-headers/index.md

     EOF
     {{< /text >}}

-1. Create an instance for the handler with `user` request header as a lookup key:
+1. Create an instance for the handler with the `user` request header as a lookup key:

     {{< text yaml >}}
     $ kubectl apply -f - <<EOF